-In 2009, 55,207 people were remanded into custody to await trial.
+In the 12 months ending March 2013, 48,584 people were remanded into custody to await trial.

-In 2009, 12% were remanded into custody for theft and handling of stolen goods.In the year up to the end of March 2011 the number of women on remand increased 5% to 783.
+15% were remanded into custody for theft and handling of stolen goods, and 9% for drug offences.In the past year the number of women on remand has fallen by 5%.

 hey are also not eligible for practical support with resettlement from the Probation Service, even though they can be held on remand for as long as 12 months.

 A tragic young deathTwenty year old John (not his real name) had been in a young offenders remand centre for just over a week.
 He had been moved from an adult prison where he had been held for two months on remand.John had been accused of a string of motoring offences.
 But he had been remanded into custody awaiting trial because he was considered a possible danger to the community.
 This was because when officers had arrived at his family home to arrest him, he had held them off for thirty hours in a siege involving the police firearms unit, following a report that he might have a gun.It was mid-morning in January and John found himself alone in his shared cell in the young offenders remand centre, he was very unsettled.
 His cellmate was attending a physical education course.He was feeling particularly desperate and depressed.
 Some time later that morning he was found hanging suspended from the cell window by a bed sheet.When John first arrived at the young offenders remand centre he was very unsettled.
 He had a history of depression and in the past had taken two overdoses.
 He complained about the staff and was placed in the hospital wing under CCTV observation.After a peaceful first night he was placed on a normal wing but was under regular observation.
 A week later he was taken off suicide watch.
 Twenty four hours later he was dead.In July an inquest jury returned a verdict that John killed himself when the balance of his mind was disturbed.
 His family say they cannot understand why he was taken off suicide watch.
 They want more answers and are considering suing the Prison Service.